-rable 3-3 Eddding Material into the Material Fank Step Action WARNING Following this procedure prevents hot material from getting on operators and causing severe burns.
-1 To load material into the material tank, first open the lid.
+Table 3-3 Loading Material into the Material Talik Step Action 4 WARNING Following this procedure prevents hot material from getting on operators and causing severe burns.
+11 To load material into the material tank, first open the lid.
 Note: The mixer stops when the lid is opened to load solid material into the material tank.
 European Spec units need to manually stop the mixer before opening the lid.
 2 Place the solid material on the lid, then close the lid.
 Add the desired amount of material.
-Not more than 10 at a time, without mixing and heating the material.
-See Figure 5.8 Loading Material Using the Lid 3 Flip the "ENGINE SPEED" switch to "FAST".
-Engage the mixer by flipping the "MIXER SWITCH" to "CW" for clockwise or "CCW" for c'clockwise rotation.
+Not more than 24 at a time, without mixing and heating the material.
+See Figure 5-8 Loading Material Using the Lid 3 Flip the "ENGINE SPEED" switch to "FAST".
+Engage the mixer by flipping the "MIXER SWITCH" to "CW" for clockwise or "CCW" for c 'clockwise rotation.
 Note: If blocks of solid material are added too quickly, jamming results and slows down the melting process.
 The mixer switch can be moved for opposite rotation if needed.
 4 The speed of mixing is controlled by the Flow Control Valve.
-See Figure 5.9 Flow Control Knob.
+See Figure 5-10 Flow Control Knob.
 To adjust the speed, rotate the knob to the desired setting.
 5 Allow the mixer to continually rotate as you add blocks, and while the machine is in use.
 It will help keep the aggregate suspended in the mixture.
-Note: If you don't run the mixer, the aggregate will settle to the bottom and produce low quality patches.
+Note: If you do not run the mixer, the aggregate will settle to the bottom and produce low quality patches.
 CAUTION A block of material could cause the lid to open while it is mixing.
 If this happens, it will automatically stop the mixer.
 You will need to open the lid and use a scraping tool to push it back down in the tank.
 You may need to change the direction of the mixer using the control switch, so it pulls the block back down into the tank after the lid is closed.
+Use the lid hold-downs to help prevent this.
+See Figure 5-9 Lid Hold-Down/Lid Pins